rafael-santiago/tulip/doc/MANUAL.md

     4?/.letring{48-37}-.chord{48-37-28}.chord{2:p}.chord{48-37-26}--
     4?/.letring{400-39}-.chord{400-39-200}.chord{2:p}.chord{400-39-28}-

-Beware that here I am not playing "that" open 6th string when it is played ``a half step down`` (the original tunning).
+Beware that here I am not playing "that" open 6th string when it is played ``a half step down`` (by the way, the original tunning).
 Here we could hold this note at the 3th fret but we need to sustain it to sound heavy and dude I sincerely hate capos.
 I prefer to find my own way.

 It is quite hard express accompanying patterns.
-I think that the most important thing to do with a accompanying instruction is add your own ``mojo``...
+Specially ``Hendrix's`` patterns, because he had used to avoid doing boring "cowboy things", you know, up-and-down-up-and-down...
+In addition, I think that the most important thing to do with an accompanying instruction is add your own ``mojo``...
 Let your *"mojo working"* here... ;) I dislike dissect rhythm patterns because I afraid of playing in a robot-way.
 I think that rhythm must be primitive.
 Not detailed understood.
-It is time to celebrate your caveman's inheritance, no theories, listen the beat and go for yourself.
+It is time to celebrate your caveman's inheritance, no theories, listen the beat and go for yourself letting your ancestors guide you ;)

 Another nice thing that I like to do with this base is hold the triads root using my thumb at 6th instead of playing this root using the 4th string.
 So, I slide it down until the root and dive into the shortened triad holding its root with my thumb.

-I also use some a kind of hybrid picking here but its out of a tablature's scope.
+I also use some kind of hybrid picking here but its out of a tablature's scope.
 Again, the colors is up to you.

-We got new ``tlp`` stuffs in the showed base pattern.
+We got new ``tlp`` stuffs in the presented base pattern.
 The first is the "fret abstraction".
 The guitar is not a science this is an art due to it several times we face imprecise things.
 Sometimes slides have destination but can be done from any source.
-For doing it you must use a note that only indicates the string number and replaces the fret region by a suggestive question symbol.
+For doing it you must use a note that only indicates the string number and replaces the fret region by a suggestive question mark.
 Then, for it we have ``6?``, ``5?``, ``4?``, ``3?``, ``2?`` and ``1?`` as possible abstractions.

-In the previous code we can see a thing called ``string jump``, we use a string jump to indicate to ``Tulip`` where we want to put the following separator that complements this "jump".
-A jump is denoted as ``<string-number>:<separator>``.
+In the previous code we can see a thing called ``string jumping`` (in terms of code), we use a string jump to indicate to ``Tulip`` where we want to put the next separator that complements this "jump".
+A jump is denoted by ``<string-number>:<separator>``.
 So, it is possible to do things like ``3:~``, ``2:p``, etc.

 When there is pull-offs, hammer-ons or any single technique done using intervals and chords is important to build up this song block using three or more chord tags in order to wrap this things.
 This guarantees a fancy typesetting.